ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
 When is Insertion sort a good choice for sorting an array?

+*Note*: Multiple answers are possible!

-- [x] The array has only a few records out of sorted order
+- [x] The array has only a few elements out of sorted order
+- [x] The array contains only a few elements
-- [ ] Each record requires a large amount of memory
+- [ ] Each element requires a large amount of memory
-- [ ] Each record requires a small amount of memory
+- [ ] Each element requires a small amount of memory
 - [ ] The processor speed is fast
-- [ ] The array contains many records
+- [ ] The array contains many elements
 - [ ] None of these situations
 - [ ] We need a reasonably fast algorithm with a good worst case

 ::: hints
+- Insertion sort if fairly simple.
+- Because Insertion sort is simple, it tends to cost only a little bit per comparison when compared to more complicated sorting algorithms.
 - Remember that insertion sort implementation is made up of two nested for loops.
 - The outer for loop is executed $n-1$ times.